 VAT may also be payable at the rate of 13.5% on completion of the transaction where there is a direct acquisition of real estate.
 This is determined on a case-by-case basis as each property has its own VAT history recording previous usage and the VAT status of the seller.
 A buyer may be entitled to recover VAT, depending on the buyer's VAT status and the purpose for which the property is used.

-The indirect acquisition of real estate in Ireland through the acquisition of shares in an Irish special purpose vehicle company may, in certain cases, be subject to stamp duty at the rate of 6% where the shares derive their value wholly or partly from the underlying real estate, which is normally paid by the buyer.
-If the acquisition is structured through a share subscription and redemption of shares in an Irish corporate vehicle, stamp duty may be avoided.
+The indirect acquisition of real estate in Ireland through the acquisition of shares in an Irish special purpose vehicle company may, in certain cases, be subject to stamp duty at the rate of 7.5% where the shares derive their value wholly or partly from the underlying real estate, which is normally paid by the buyer.

 No VAT is payable on the acquisition of shares.